rubocode/frontier.nvim/doc/design/tangent.md

-## A TANGENTIAL PERSPECTIVE ON DESIGN
+## A TANGENTIAL PERSPECTIVE ON DESIGN STRATEGY
 > JUL 23, 2025

 This was separated out from the _strategy_ document to enable